blackpuppy/docs/en/development/routing.rst

     parameter.

-Named parameters also support using arrays to generate and parse urls.
+Named parameters also support using arrays to generate and parse URLs.
 The syntax works very similar to the array syntax used for GET parameters.
-When generating urls you can use the following syntax::
+When generating URLs you can use the following syntax::

     $url = Router::url(array(
         'controller' => 'posts',
         'action' => 'index',
         'filter' => array(
-            'published' => 1
+            'published' => 1,
             'frontpage' => 1
         )
     ));

-The above would generate the url ``/posts/index/filter[published]:1/filter[frontpage]:1``.
+The above would generate the URL ``/posts/index/filter[published]:1/filter[frontpage]:1``.
 The parameters are then parsed and stored in your controller's passedArgs variable as an array, just as you sent them to :php:meth:`Router::url`::

     $this->passedArgs['filter'] = array(
-        'published' => 1
+        'published' => 1,
         'frontpage' => 1
     );